Floer Homology with DG Coefficients. Applications to cotangent bundles: Introduction and main results

 We close this subsection by discussing an important computational device.
 As in the case of Morse theory with DG coefficients \cite {BDHO}, Hamiltonian Floer homology with DG coefficients is the limit of a canonical spectral sequence defined by filtering the DG Floer complex $FC_*(H,J,\Xi_{(H,J)};\cF)= \calf\otimes C_{\bullet}$ by the index of the generators in $\Per(H)$; more precisely this filtration is given by $F_p= \bigoplus_{i\leq p}\calf\otimes C_i$.
 See Theorem~\ref{thm:spectral_sequence}.
 We illustrate the use of this spectral sequence by the following theorem, which is proved in~\S\ref{sec:spectral-sequence-sympl-asph}.

-\begin{customthm}{G} Let $X$ be a symplectically aspherical manifold of dimension $2n$.
+\begin{customthm}{J} Let $X$ be a closed symplectically aspherical manifold of dimension $2n$.
 Let $F\hookrightarrow E\to \cL_0 X$ be a Serre fibration and let $\cF=C_*(F)$ be the corresponding DG local system on $\cL_0 X$.
 For any regular pair $(H,J)$ and any choice of enriched Floer data $\Xi_{(H,J)}$, Floer homology in the component of contractible loops on $X$ is given by

 where $H_{*+n}(E|_X)$ is the homology of the total space of the fibration $E|_X$.
 Moreover, this isomorphism is the limit of an isomorphism between the DG Floer spectral sequence and the Leray-Serre spectral sequence. \end{customthm}